divvun/divvunspell/README.md

-    -c <config>             Provide JSON config file to override test defaults -o <JSON-OUTPUT>        The file path for the JSON report output -w <max-words>          Truncate typos list to max number of words specified
+    -c <config>             Provide JSON config file to override test defaults -o <JSON-OUTPUT>        The file path for the JSON report output -w <max-words>          Truncate typos list to max number of words specified -t <TSV-OUTPUT>         The file path for the TSV line append

 ARGS:
     <WORDS>    The 'input -> expected' list in tab-delimited value file (TSV)